-A fractured neck of femur (NOF) is a common orthopaedic presentation.
-Over 65,000 hip fractures each year are recorded in the UK alone, and they are becoming increasingly frequent due to an aging population; with associated lengthy hospital stays and an estimated cost of over £7500 per fracture.
+A fractured neck of femur (NOF) is a very common orthopaedic presentation.
+Over 65,000 hip fractures each year are recorded in the UK and they are becoming increasingly frequent due to an aging population.

 In this article, we will look at the classification, anatomy, clinical and radiological features, and management of neck of femur fractures.

-*There is supply in the early days of life from the ligamentum arteriosum within the ligamentum teres, however dramatically reduces in size in later life, and also minor contributions from collateral arteries.
+*There is supply in the early days of life from the ligamentum arteriosum, which lies within the ligamentum teres, however this dramatically reduces in size in later life, and is of negligible importance in adults

 |Complete fracture but nondisplaced|

 |Complete fracture fully displaced|

 Table 1 – The Garden Classification for Intracapsular Hip Fracture

 The leading symptom is trauma, often low-energy, which is followed by pain and an inability to weight bear.
 Pain is felt predominantly in the groin, thigh or, commonly in the elderly, referred to the knee.